ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/overview.md

 ## Server side SDK

-Server side SDK's are an alternative to [REST API](/platform/docs/api/).
-Server SDK's will work along with [wallet SDK](/platform/docs/sdk/wallet_sdk/overview/).
+Server side SDKs are an alternative to [REST API](/platform/docs/api/).
+Server SDK's will work along with Mobile Wallet SDKs.
 Some of the services provided by server side sdk includes "user registration", "device registration" and executing "company-to-user transactions".
 A full list of services and their details are available [here](/platform/docs/api/).

 ## Server Side API Reference